NaderNemati/Systolic-Peak-Detection-of-PPG/README.md

 # Note

+1-The **ppg_peak_detection.ipynb** notebook, which is the Jupyter Notebook implementation of the project, is available in the repository to provide easier access and for running the pipeline without requiring local setup.

-1-The current setup assumes a sampling frequency of 1000 Hz.
+2-The current setup assumes a sampling frequency of 1000 Hz.

-2-The default maximum expected heart rate is 100 BPM.
+3-The default maximum expected heart rate is 100 BPM.

-3-The moving average window size is 12% of the sampling frequency.
+4-The moving average window size is 12% of the sampling frequency.

-4-If your signal characteristics are different (e.g., exercise PPG), adjust parameters accordingly.
+5-If your signal characteristics are different (e.g., exercise PPG), adjust parameters accordingly.

 # Introduction